 Royal Bank of Scotland (RBS)

 - RBS is a hugely underperforming company and since 2007, long term investors have lost 95% of the value of their investment, largely due to failures in corporate governance..
-RBS is 70% owned by the Government via UKFI, so it is important to all the people in the UK that RBS has good corporate governance.
+RBS is 62.4% owned by the Government via UKGI, so it is important to all the people in the UK that RBS has good corporate governance.
 Therefore, RBS should be in the forefront of adopting Shareholder Committees.

-- We have submitted a resolution to the AGM.
-Legally, we can do this so long as we have over 100 shareholders supporting the motion who hold collectively 10,000 RBS shares (about £22,000 at today’s price).
+- We are submitting a resolution to the AGM.
+Legally, we can do this so long as we have over 100 shareholders supporting the motion who hold collectively 10,000 RBS shares (about £24,000 at today’s price).

-ShareSoc hope that other companies will follow the RBS example and voluntarily adopt Shareholder Committees.
+ShareSoc hope that other companies will follow our RBS example but voluntarily adopt Shareholder Committees.
 If companies resist, then it is our intention to submit AGM resolutions to other companies.

 Regular updates on the RBS Campaign will be posted on this web page and on the ShareSoc blog.